SymbioticLab/gaiasim/README.md

 ### Architecture

 The GAIA Controller needs to be able to instruct topology nodes to start flows, update flows, and provide status about flows.
 To manage this, each node in the topology runs a SendingAgent and ReceivingAgent.
 The job of the SendingAgent is to send flows on behalf of the controller.
 The SendingAgent will send flows along the path(s) specified by the controller and at the bandwidths allocated to them.
-ReceivingAgents are responsible for receiving data from other hosts.
+ReceivingAgents are responsible for receiving dataBroker from other hosts.

 #### SendingAgents